jupitreas/wordpress_dynamo/README.md

-# wordpress_dynamo
+# Dynamo Wordpress
-SEO-friendly configuration of wordpress with AJAX page reloads
+SEO-friendly configuration of Wordpress with AJAX page reloads